joexu22/Crew/EntrepreneurWritings/Psychology.md

 Big 5 Personally Traits
   - Very High Trait Openness
-  - High Contiounetiousness (applied effort over many years)
+  - High Conscientiousness (applied effort over many years)
   - High Disagreeableness
-  - Low Neurotism
+  - Low Neuroticism
   - High IQ

 Latent Capabilities

 Social Resistance
   - agreeableness
-  - new ideas are stupid - innovators are okay with social discomfort (to the level of ostricism)
+  - new ideas are stupid - innovators are okay with social discomfort (to the level of ostracism)

 Getting punched in the face - eventually you like the taste of your own blood